mayhewsw/pytorch-truecaser/README.md

 This is a simple neural truecaser written with allennlp, and based loosely on [Susanto et al, 2016](https://aclweb.org/anthology/D16-1225).
 They have an implementation [here](https://gitlab.com/raymondhs/char-rnn-truecase), but being written in Lua, it's a little hard to use.

-We provide a [pre-trained model](https://github.com/mayhewsw/pytorch-truecaser/releases/tag/v1.0) that can be used for truecasing English right out of the box.
-This model is trained on the [standard Wikipedia data split](http://www.cs.pomona.edu/~dkauchak/simplification/data.v1/data.v1.split.tar.gz) from (Coster and Kauchak, 2011), and achieves an F1 score of **93.43** on test.
+We provide a [pre-trained models](https://github.com/mayhewsw/pytorch-truecaser/releases/tag/v1.0) that can be used for truecasing English and German right out of the box.
+The English model is trained on the [standard Wikipedia data split](http://www.cs.pomona.edu/~dkauchak/simplification/data.v1/data.v1.split.tar.gz) from (Coster and Kauchak, 2011), and achieves an F1 score of **93.01** on test.
 This is comparable to the best F1 of (Susanto et al 2016) of **93.19**.

 ### Requirements